 11. The use of undue influence by any person directly or indirectly associated with a school to secure or encourage the attendance of a student for athletic purposes, shall cause the student to become ineligible for a minimum of one semester.

 12. After practicing with or participating with high school teams, students cannot participate in any athletic competition not sponsored by Pioneer High School, in the same sport during the same season.
 Ice hockey and individual sports may participate in a maximum of two non-school individual meets or contests during the season, but may not represent Pioneer High School or use Pioneer uniforms/equipment.
 The exceptions apply from the time the student first participates in a contest or scrimmage.

 13. Students cannot compete in any all-star contests or national championships, which MHSAA governs.
 Participation in all-star competitions causes the student to be ineligible for at least a year.

 14. Students may not pose in uniform for advertisement and cannot receive compensation for said advertisement.
 Students may not sign contracts for playing, or receive free equipment from an outside company.

 15. All teams will follow MHSAA rules.

-Any student-athlete planning to enroll in college and participate in Division I or Division II sports must be certified by the NCAA Initial Eligibility Clearinghouse.
-The Clearinghouse will analyze the student-athlete’s academic information and determine if NCAA Initial Eligibility requirements have been met.
+Any student-athlete planning to enroll in college and participate in Division I or Division II sports must be certified by the NCAA Eligibility Center.
+The Eligibility Center will analyze the student-athlete’s academic information and determine if NCAA Initial Eligibility requirements have been met.